node-red/node-red.github.io/docs/user-guide/editor/sidebar/context.md

  <tr><td>Key shortcut</td><td><code>Ctrl/⌘-g x</code></td></tr>
 </table>

-The panel is split into three sections, one for each context scope.
+The panel is split into three sections, one for each context scope; node, flow and global.

-The 'Node' section shows the context of the current selected node.
-It does not display the contents automatically and requires the user to click the refresh button to load it.

-The 'Flow' section shows the context of the current flow.
-This automatically refreshes whenever the flow is changed in the main workspace.

-The 'Global' section shows the global context and is loaded each time the editor is loaded.

-For all three scopes, to see changes, the corresponding refresh button must be clicked.
+The refresh button, <i style="border-radius: 2px; display:inline-block;text-align:center; width: 30px; color: #777; border: 1px solid #777; padding: 6px;" class="fa fa-refresh"></i> must
+be clicked to load the context contents.

+The Node and Flow sections both have a checkbox next to their refresh button to turn on automatic refreshing of the contents whenever the selected node or flow changes.

 Hovering the mouse over any context property name will show a refresh button that can be used to refresh just that one value.